harrisonlingren/tech-interview-cheat-sheet/README.md

-## Studying for a technical interview sucks, so here's a cheat sheet to Help
+## Studying for a technical interview sucks, so here's a cheat sheet to help

 _Credit to [TSiege](https://github.com/TSiege) for the original Gist, [found here](https://gist.github.com/TSiege/cbb0507082bb18ff7e4b)_